seancorfield/clj-soap/README.md

 clj-soap is SOAP server and client using Apache Axis2.

-This version is updated from Tetsuya Takatsuru's version to use Clojure 1.4.0 (and modern contrib).
+This version is updated from Tetsuya Takatsuru's version to use Clojure 1.5.1 (and modern contrib).
+Note however that I am not actively maintaining this library and would welcome someone taking it over.
+I updated Tetsuya's code to use a more modern Clojure environment purely to test it for a problem I was working on - it didn't really do what I needed so I took a different approach (using Axis 1.x libraries at a much lower level for one specific web service).

 ## Usage